NixOS: For developers

 best install these projects into my user profile.

-, and many other package managers5, are able to
+Both stack and npm, and many other package managers5, are able to

 install software into a “global” location.
-The stack install
+The stack install and npm install

-commands allow installing not just upstream packages, but also locally
+--global commands allow installing not just upstream packages, but also locally

 from the same machine.
 Even though this was the way I installed my own software